 Sustainably made “wet-weather high top with ethically sourced Merino wool and a bio-based water repellent shield.”
 While these aren’t meant for snowstorms or subzero temps, on an “average” day (i.e. 35 and cloudy…eek) Nick loves how warm and dry these keep his feet and can attest they hold up well over time!
 See them on him.

 The Gift of Comfort…and Style

 It’s no surprise lulu men kept popping up in your suggestions, as Nick has hardly taken off his beloved stretch ABC pants in “obsidian” for the past 2 years.
-He was stoked to see the newer jogger version on this list, then dropped some very obvious hints about how nice it would be if they showed up under the tree.
+He was stoked to see the newer jogger version on this list – the shorter length is perfect for guys who want a 28″ inseam!

 Several pieces from this brand were mentioned as successful gifts, from jackets to sweaters to sweats.
-From seeing them in-person, my recommendations are Nick’s fleece lined overshirt that’s warm enough to be a light jacket (see a similar sherpa lined shirt), and this soft pocketed sweater hoodie he got last year.
+From seeing them in-person, my recommendations are Nick’s fleece lined overshirt that’s warm enough to be a light jacket, and this soft pocketed sweater hoodie he got last year (see a similar affordable cashmere hoodie from a new-to-us brand).
 It’s even more appropriate this year as a versatile basic that’s cozy for at home wear, yet elevated enough for outside occasions.

 A Work From Home Upgrade

 As many of us continue to work from home, the holidays are an opportunity to makeover the WFH setup.
 Wirecutter recommends the ViewSonic VA2456-MHD monitor as a great option under $150.
 If the monitor will also be used for gaming, a techy friend suggests the ViewSonic XG2402.